 The weighted average number of common shares included in the computation of diluted net loss gives effect to all potentially dilutive common equivalent shares, including outstanding stock options, warrants and unvested RSUs and PSUs.
 Common stock equivalent shares are excluded from the computation of diluted net loss per share if their effect is antidilutive.
 In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
-The Company reported a net loss attributable to common stockholders for each of the three and nine months ended September 30, 2021 and 2020.
+The Company reported a net loss attributable to common stockholders for the three months ended March 31, 2022 and 2021.
+(See Note 13).